Update: September 3, 2014:

 After submerging his bottom part in warm water and completely drying him off, I apply Neosporin in the affected area.
 I apply it twice a day for two days, if the irritation is not serious.
 If I notice the irritation continues I take him in to see the vet.

-**Using Neosporin was suggested to me by Cooper’s vet, so check with your vet before applying it on your own rabbit.**
+**Using Neosporin was suggested by Cooper’s vet, so check with your vet before applying it on your own rabbit.**